erroronline1/caro/readme.md

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
 * force form submission by passing and validating value on submit button?
-* order stresstest shows significant lag for 200+ entries due to excessive linking?
-    * payload is >4mb for 1k orders: reduce payload, pass only values and create a reusable client method for rendering
-    * approximately 500 ordered items per month!
-    * > down to <1mb, still needing approximately 15 seconds to calculate and render

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.